Exilon24/TwitchFlashbang/README.md

 >
 > ***IF YOU ARE A STREAMER OR YOUTUBER THAT PLANS TO USE THIS IN FRONT OF AN AUDIENCE, PLEASE PUT A WARNING SO PEOPLE KNOW WHAT HELL THEY'RE ABOUT TO EXPIRIENCE!***

+# Install
+This app can be downloaded on the releases page [here](https://github.com/Exilon24/TwitchFlashbang/releases)
 # Usage
 Upon opening the app (`TwitchFlashbang.exe`), you will be greeted by four different things:
 * The donation handler (**WIP**).
 This is where you select what API you will be using to trigger the events.